astiob/digimon-survive-gamepad-support/Plugin only/README.txt

   * Standard buttons unbound via in-game Gamepad Settings can be rebound without resorting to resetting the whole settings page to defaults.

+  * In-game Help consistently shows current (remapped) buttons on all screens when using a gamepad.

   * PlayStation controllers: the interaction prompt during exploration correctly shows "X" instead of "O" if you're using the default "X" binding (or "O" instead of "X" if you genuinely have this action bound